justjam2013/homebridge-virtual-accessories/README.md

 The purpose of this plugin is to provide a single solution for creating different types of virtual HomeKit accessories.
 In my automations it has replaced seven separate plugins, each of which provided part of the functionality I needed, and all of which had gone unmaintained or abandoned.
 Also, it became annoying having to figure out which plugin provided what functionality, or managed which accessory, each time I wanted to make a change.

 The downside to a single plugin is trading ease of accessory maintenance for a single point of failure.
-However, this is work in progress so I will be publishing bug fixes and improvements.
+However, this is work in progress so I will be releasing bug fixes and updates.
 Also, I will slowly add new accessories and functionality, either as I need them, or, more likely, in response to requests by users who find this plugin useful.

 Currently, these are the implemented virtual accessories: